kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

         return (response_dynamodb_sorted)

 7.10.
-Modify the **TableName** which you create previously in DynamoDB in the code.
+Modify the **TableName** in the code as the table name which you created previously in DynamoDB.

 7.11.
 Click **Save**.